 Afterwards, we compress 3D Gaussians into planar Gaussians to facilitate depth and normal estimation.
 We adopt a coarse-to-fine strategy to optimize the planar Gaussians.
 In coarse training, we leverage the pseudo depth labels from a depth estimation model and depth smoothness regularization to enhance geometric learning.
 During refinement, we fine-tune a pretrained diffusion model using few-shot data by constructing image pairs within reliable regions, and then use the fine-tuned model to refine noisy regions.
 Subsequently, we employ a Visual Language Model (VLM) to generate an articulation tree, and assign part-aware probability to each Gaussian primitive, which is updated via back-projecting 2D part masks.
+Then we perform joint parameter estimation via visual question answering.
 Extensive experiments demonstrate our method significantly outperforms the existing state-of-the-art (SOTA) methods on both synthetic and real-world data.

-In summary, our main contributions can be summarized as follows: (1) We propose the first category-agnostic framework of high-fidelity articulated object reconstruction, using only sparse-view RGB images from a single state.
-(2) We propose the Gaussian information field to estimate the information potential of a sampled camera pose, achieving optimal view perception.
-(3) We propose a coarse-to-fine optimization strategy for planar Gaussians, improving geometry learning through depth smooth regularization and few-shot diffusion.
+In summary, our main contributions can be summarized as follows: \begin{itemize} \item We propose the first category-agnostic framework of high-fidelity articulated object reconstruction, using only sparse-view RGB images from a single state. \item We propose the Gaussian information field to estimate the information potential of a sampled camera pose, achieving optimal view perception. \item We propose a coarse-to-fine optimization strategy for planar Gaussians, improving geometry learning through depth smooth regularization and few-shot diffusion. \end{itemize}